-3.4.7 MINIMUM HOUSE SIZE
+3.4.7.
+MINIMUM HOUSE SIZE

-Liveable area, exclusive of garages, patios. porches, etc.. shall be at least 2,500 square feet.
+Livable areas, exclusive of garages, patios, porches, etc. shall be at least 2,500 square feet.

-3.4.8 BUILDING HEIGHT
+3.4.8.
+BUILDING HEIGHT

-Homes within FireRock Ridge are limited to single story or split level plans that follow the natural topography.
-Split level plans are defined as no more than 1 and 1/2 stories appearing above adjacent finished grade with no single wall plane or ridgeline to exceed twenty (20) feet above natural grade.
+Homes within FireRock Ridge are limited to single story or split level plans that follow natural topography.
+Split-level plans are defined as no more than 1 and 1⁄2 stories appearing above adjacent finished grade with no single wall plane or ridgeline to exceed 20 feet above natural grade.

-Natural grade refers to the natural. undisturbed ground surface that exists prior to any grading activity.
+Natural grade refers to the natural undisturbed ground surface that exists prior to any grading activity.
 Finish grade shall be the final elevation of the surface material (soil, paving or decking) adjacent to the building at the wall plane.
-This definition does not intend to allow high-rise towers or stepped-back roof/wall planes surrounded by low roof structures. or other mechanisms that circumvent the intent of this requirement.
-Any building design that appears questionable from a building height standpoint is subject to approval by the Committee.
+This definition does not intend to allow high-rise towers or stepped-back roof/wall planes surrounded by low roof structures or other mechanisms that circumvent the intent of this requirement.
+Any building design that appears questionable from a building height stand point is subject to approval by the Committee.

-3.4.9 GARAGES
+3.4.9.
+GARAGES

-Carports are not permitted and fillyenclosed (2 bay minimum) garages will be required on all lots.
-Garages designed for the storage of motor homes or large boats are discouraged unless the design of the home would aesthetically accommodate such a structure.
+Carports are not permitted and fully enclosed (2 bay minimum) garages will be requires on all lots.
+Garages designed for the storage of motor homes or large boats are discouraged unless the design of the home would aesthetically accommodate such structure.

 Garage doors shall be sectional metal roll-up.
 Wood overhead garage doors are not permitted.
-Garage doors shall be recessed a minimum of 16" from the face of the exterior garage plane, or surrounded by a 2" x 8" pop-out and recessed 12".
+Garage doors shall be recessed a minimum of 16" from the face of the exterior garage plane, or surround by a 2"x8" pop-out and recessed 12".

-3.4.10 ELEVATIONS
+3.4.10.
+ELEVATIONS

-All elevations shall continue the design theme: detail requirements are the same for front, side and rear elevations.
-Within the community of FireRock Ridge all residences shall be designed with "360 degree architecture" as the rule.
+All elevations shall continue the design theme; detail requirements are the same for the front, side and rear elevations.
+Within the community of FireRock Ridge all residences shall be designed with 360 degree architecture as the rule.

-- A. Porches and Front Courtyards At-grade porches or entry courtyards are encouraged.
-A front courtyard is defined by a minimum 3'-0" high perimeter wall and small entry gate: it is suggested a paved patio area be provided in conjunction with the courtyard. - B. Front Doors Front doors and entryways shall provide a focal point for the home and be visible from the street if reasonably accommodated.
-All doors shall be recessed a minimum of 8" and be trimmed with a stucco wrapped 2" x 8" or comparable trim detail.
-Front doors shall have a minimum level of detail including 6 panel or other level of relief.
+- a.
+Porches and Front Courtyards- at grade porches or entry courtyards are encouraged.
+A front courtyard is defined by a minimum 3'-0' high perimeter wall and small entry gate; it is suggested a paved patio area be provided in conjunction with the courtyard. - b.
+Front Doors- Front doors and entryways shall provide a focal point for the home and be visible form the street if reasonable accommodated.
+All doors shall be recessed a minimum of 8" and be trimmed with stucco wrapped 2"x 8" or comparable trim detail.
+Front doors shall have a minimum level of detail including 6 panel of other level of relief.

-C. Fascias - Fascias shall be a minimum of 2" x 8". or rolled stucco equivalent.
+c.
+Fascias- Fascia's shall be a minimum of 2"x 8" or rolled stucco equivalent.

-D. Windows - All windows shall be recessed a minimum of 4", or trimmed with a stucco wrapped 2" x 6" or comparable trim detail.
+d.
+Windows- All windows shall be recessed a minimum of 4", or trimmed with a stucco wrapped 2"x 6" or comparable trim detail.
 Flush windows are not permitted.

-3.4.11 ROOFS
+3.4.11.
+ROOFS

 Roofs must be designed to be compatible with the southwestern environment.
-Mission or concrete tile. concrete shakes, darker "Bermudan" type, or standing seam oxidized (non-reflective) copper are preferred materials for pitched roofs.
-Roof colors are subject to Committee approval.
-Flat roof surfaces. which are visible from neighboring properties. should be painted a color that will maintain a reasonably low reflectivity rating. such as "Arizona Tan": white roof surfaces should be avoided.
-If the flat portion of the roof surface is not visible from neighboring properties, the roof surface may be painted any color desired.
-For pitched roofs, the maximum slope allowed is 5/12, and reflectance of the roof material shall not exceed 50%.
+Mission of concrete tile, concrete shakers, darker 'Bermudan' type, or standing seam oxidized (non-reflective) copper are preferred materials for pitched roofs.
+Roof colors are subject to approval.
+Flat roof surfaces- which are visible from neighboring properties should be painted a color that will a reasonably low reflectivity rating; such as Arizona Tan; white roofs should be avoided.
+If the flat portion of the roof surface is not visible from neighboring properties, the roof surface may be painted ant color desired.
+For pitched roofs, the maximum slope allowed id 5/12 and reflectance of the roof material shall not exceed 50%.
 Roof overhangs, if present, shall be a minimum of 36" at the rakes and eaves.

-Red "Mexican tile" or "barrel tile" roofs shall not be permitted.
+Red "Mexican tile" or "barrel tile" roof shall not be permitted.

-3.4.12 PARAPETS
+3.4.12.
+PARAPETS